Mvk122/UOM-CompSci-Notes/processorMicroArchitecture/week8/1_timing_and_clocking.md

 ## Clock Period
 * The `minimum clock period (maximum frequency)` is hard to estimate when the layout is not complete.
 * However, it is important to know it in the design phase as it is important to know how many clock cycles each block of combinatorial logic takes to ensure the simulations are accurate.
-* At the gate level, the clock period is set roughly b the gate depth between registers.
+* At the gate level, the clock period is set roughly by the gate depth between registers.
 * Thus the `minimum allowed clock period` is determined as the sum of:
     * The propogation delay of the source register.
     * Propogation delay of the logic.